minio/minio-dotnet/Docs/API.md

 `IObservable<Item> ListObjectsAsync(ListObjectArgs args, CancellationToken cancellationToken = default(CancellationToken))`

-Lists all objects in a bucket.
+Lists all objects (with version IDs, if existing) in a bucket.

 __Parameters__